-Kitten-proofing your home may not seem as important as puppy-proofing for a new dog is, but kittens can be quite mischievous as well.
-Making sure your home is safe for your new kitten means tucking away anything that could they could injure themselves on if they scratch, bite, or bump it.
+Kitten-proofing your home may not seem as important as puppy-proofing for a new dog, but kittens can be quite mischievous as well.
+Making sure your home is safe for your new kitten means tucking away anything they could injure themselves on if they scratch, bite, or bump it.

 For cats, plants are one of the biggest concerns.
-Lots of common house and garden plants are actually toxic to cats, so check out our list of dangerous garden plants to make sure that you aren’t exposing your kitten to anything harmful.
+Many common house and garden plants are actually toxic to cats, so check out our list of dangerous garden plants to ensure that you aren’t exposing your kitten to anything harmful.

 Other concerns include cords, rope or string, candles, decorations, and loose food from people or other pets.
-Also, put aside any valuable knick nacks that can be easily knocked off shelves and tables once your kitten is feeling brave enough to explore.
+Also, put aside any valuable knick-knacks that can be easily knocked off shelves and tables once your kitten is feeling brave enough to explore.

 5. Educate Yourself

-While cats are often seen as having the same personality, your kitty’s breed can actually tell you a bit about their personality.
-It’s quite common for lots of cats in North America to be classified as domestic short, medium, or long-haired, but there are many cat breeds that have very unique needs and preferences.
+While cats are often seen as having the same personality, your kitty’s breed can actually tell you about their personality.
+It’s quite common for lots of cats in North America to be classified as domestic short, medium, or long-haired, but many cat breeds have unique needs and preferences.

-If you do know your new kitties breed, it’s a good idea to do a little bit of research so that you can get an idea of what to expect.
-Check out Cattime.com to help learn more about cat breeds.
+If you do know your new kitties' breed, it’s a good idea to do a little bit of research so that you can get an idea of what to expect.
+Check out Cattime.com to learn more about cat breeds.